All Scripture quotations are from the 1901 American Standard Version (updated) unless otherwise noted.

 (Ro 11:11) 11 I say then, Did they stumble that they might fall?
 Certainly not!: But by their fall salvation has come to the Gentiles, to provoke them to jealousy.

 “They” refers to Israel as a whole, and throughout the Church age until Jesus comes back.
-So Paul asks, “did they stumble that they might fall?”
-In other words, did everyone in the whole nation fall?
+So Paul asks, “did they stumble so as to fall beyond recovery?”
+In other words, did everyone in the whole nation fall, and that there is no “recovery” from it?
 Paul already answered that, and the answer is no. As was true then, it’s true now, there’s still a remnant of believing Jews (Ro 11:5,23).
 Accordingly, to “provoke them to jealousy,” refers to individual Jews.
 It was Paul’s desire that the grace shown to the Gentiles, would make the Jews jealous (vs. 14), and cause them to reconsider their view of Jesus, and thus “save some of them.”

 (Ro 11:12) 12 Now if their fall is the riches of the world, and their loss the riches of the Gentiles; how much more their fullness?